Sleep Position During Pregnancy: What the Science Says

 May 25, 2026

-- Supine going-to-sleep position after 28 weeks of gestation is independently associated with an increased risk of late stillbirth, with one large multicentre case-control study reporting an adjusted odds ratio of 3.67 compared to left-side sleeping.
-(McCowan et al., 2017)
+Supine going-to-sleep position after 28 weeks of gestation is independently associated with increased risk of late stillbirth, with a pooled individual participant data meta-analysis of five case-control studies finding that supine position approximately doubled the odds of stillbirth compared to left-side sleeping.
+(Warland et al., 2019)

-- A 2019 individual participant data meta-analysis of six studies confirmed that supine going-to-sleep position raises late stillbirth risk with a population attributable risk of approximately 5.8%, with no significant difference in safety between left- and right-side sleeping.
+A 2019 individual participant data meta-analysis confirmed that if every pregnant woman went to sleep on her side after 28 weeks, approximately 6% of late stillbirths could be prevented, with no significant difference in safety between left-side and right-side sleeping.
 (Warland et al., 2019)

-Most pregnant people have heard some version of the rule: don't sleep on your back.
+Most pregnant people have heard some version of the rule: do not sleep on your back.
 It circulates in prenatal classes, pregnancy apps, and well-meaning conversations between friends.
 The problem is that the rule almost never comes with context.
 When does it apply?
-Why?
+Why does it matter?
 How serious is the risk?
-And does it matter whether you wake up on your back at 3 a.m.?
+And what about waking up on your back at 3 a.m.?

 Sleep disruption in pregnancy is nearly universal.
-Sleep disturbance prevalence climbs from roughly 63% in the first trimester to over 80% in the second, with the third trimester carrying the heaviest burden of all (Sarvaran et al., 2023).
+Prevalence climbs from roughly 63% in the first trimester to over 80% in the second, with the third trimester carrying the heaviest burden of all (Sarvaran et al., 2023).
 Insomnia, restless legs, positional discomfort, and frequent waking converge at exactly the stage when sleep position matters most.
 That collision is not a coincidence.
-It is a design problem that can be addressed with the right information and the right physical support.
+It is a solvable problem with the right information and the right physical support.

+The vascular mechanism behind the back-sleeping guidance is straightforward.
 When a pregnant person lies flat on their back in the third trimester, the weight of the uterus presses directly onto the inferior vena cava, the large vein that returns blood to the heart from the lower body, and on the descending aorta.
-Think of it like a garden hose with a weight placed across it: flow does not stop entirely, but it is meaningfully reduced.
+Think of a garden hose with a weight placed across it: flow does not stop entirely, but it is meaningfully reduced.
 This compression, known as aortocaval compression, decreases maternal cardiac output and reduces uteroplacental blood flow (Warland & Mitchell, 2015).

 The risk from this mechanism is real and well-documented.
-A multicentre case-control study across seven New Zealand health regions found that supine going-to-sleep position was associated with an adjusted odds ratio of 3.67 for late stillbirth compared to left-side sleeping, after adjusting for known confounders (McCowan et al., 2017).
-A 2019 individual participant data meta-analysis that pooled findings from six studies across multiple countries confirmed the association, concluding that supine going-to-sleep position is independently linked to late stillbirth with a population attributable risk of approximately 5.8% (Warland et al., 2019).
-That figure means that if all women in the third trimester settled to sleep on their side, approximately 6% of late stillbirths could potentially be prevented.
+A multicentre case-control study across seven New Zealand health regions found that supine going-to-sleep position was associated with a significantly elevated risk of late stillbirth compared to left-side sleeping, after adjusting for known confounders (McCowan et al., 2017).
+A 2019 individual participant data meta-analysis pooled findings from five studies across multiple countries and confirmed the association, concluding that supine going-to-sleep position approximately doubled the odds of stillbirth and that if all women in the third trimester settled to sleep on their side, approximately 6% of late stillbirths could potentially be prevented (Warland et al., 2019).
+That figure represents roughly 153,000 babies per year worldwide.

 Two points of clarification matter here.
 First, the research focuses on going-to-sleep position, not position at every moment throughout the night.
 Waking up on your back during sleep is not the same risk exposure as deliberately settling to sleep supine.
 Second, the guidance applies most clearly after 28 weeks of gestation, when uterine size is sufficient to produce clinically significant compression.
-Neither of these points diminishes the importance of the guidance; they just give it precision.
+Neither of these points diminishes the importance of the guidance.
+They give it precision.

 For years, the advice was specific: sleep on the left.
 The rationale was that the inferior vena cava runs along the right side of the spine, making a left-side position slightly more advantageous for blood return.
 The research has since refined this picture.
-The same 2019 meta-analysis found no significant difference in safety between left-side and right-side sleeping (Warland et al., 2019).
+The 2019 meta-analysis found no significant difference in safety between left-side and right-side sleeping (Warland et al., 2019).
 Both are considered safe.
-This matters practically, because insisting on one side only makes it harder for pregnant people to stay compliant with the guidance, and compliance is the whole point.
+This matters practically, because insisting on the left side only makes compliance harder, and compliance is the whole point.

 Research published in 2025 reviewing pregnancy-related spinal biomechanics found that up to 56% of pregnant individuals develop low back pain, with lumbar lordosis, ligamentous laxity, and anterior pelvic tilt identified as primary drivers (Bhimani & Bhimani, 2025).
 Poor sleep position does not cause these changes, but it amplifies them across the six to nine hours a person spends in bed each night.

-Side sleeping without support creates its own set of spinal problems.
+Side sleeping without support creates its own set of problems.
 When the top leg falls forward unsupported, it rotates the pelvis and pulls on the sacroiliac joint and the lumbar spine.
-A 2024 study using surface electromyography to measure muscle activation across different sleep positions found that a lateral position with a single pillow placed between the knees produced significantly lower activation in the perineal and lower back muscles compared to unsupported side lying (Determining optimal sleep posture, 2024).
-The pillow between the knees is not comfort furniture.
-It is a functional intervention that keeps the pelvis level and allows the muscles surrounding it to genuinely rest.
+A 2024 study using surface electromyography to measure muscle activation across different sleep positions found that a lateral position with a pillow placed between the knees produced significantly lower activation in the perineal and lower back muscles compared to unsupported side lying (Determining optimal sleep posture, 2024).
+The pillow between the knees is not a comfort preference.
+It is a functional intervention that keeps the pelvis level and allows the surrounding muscles to genuinely rest.

 A lumbar support wedge addresses a separate but related problem: the gap between the waist and the mattress that develops in side lying.
 Without support in that space, the spine hangs unsupported and the muscles compensate with low-level activation that persists through the night.
-Filling that gap maintains neutral spinal alignment, which is defined as the natural position of the spine when the cervical, thoracic, and lumbar curves are in proper relationship to each other.
-This is the same principle that shapes the ergonomic guidance in SCI's ERGO Protocol.
+Filling that gap maintains neutral spinal alignment, meaning the natural position of the spine when the cervical, thoracic, and lumbar curves are in proper relationship to each other.

-For health and wellness professionals working with pregnant clients, and for individuals navigating these changes on their own, the evidence points in the same direction: the position you go to sleep in after 28 weeks of gestation is a modifiable factor, and the spinal support surrounding that position affects both sleep quality and physical recovery across nine months and beyond.
-You can learn more about how SCI supports individuals and professionals navigating exactly this territory.
+For health and wellness professionals working with pregnant clients, and for individuals navigating these changes on their own, the evidence points in one direction: the position you go to sleep in after 28 weeks of gestation is a modifiable factor, and the spinal support surrounding that position affects both sleep quality and physical recovery across nine months and beyond.
+What that looks like in practice depends on whether you are applying this in a clinical context or to your own sleep.
+Both deserve a direct answer.

 What This Means for Health and Wellness Professionals